-3.1 Rule 174(1) of the Provincial Court Family Rules provides that unless the court otherwise orders, only the following persons may search a court file under the Rules: a party to the court file; a lawyer, whether or not the lawyer represents a party, and including a lawyer for a child; a family justice counsellor; a person authorized by a judge; a person authorized in writing by a party to the court file or by the party's lawyer.

-3.2 Despite para.
-3.1 above, Rule 174(2) of the Provincial Court Family Rules provides that unless the court otherwise orders, any person may access the following information about a family case: the names of the parties as identified in the case; the case file number; the registry at which the court file is located; and the date the case was started.

-3.3 Rule 8(15) of the Provincial Court (Child, Family and Community Service Act) Rules [BC Reg.
-533/95] provides that, unless a judge orders otherwise, only the following may search a registry file respecting a matter under the Child, Family and Community Service Act: a party, a party's lawyer of record, or a person authorized in writing by a party or by a party's lawyer of record.

-3.4 Rule 9(14) of the Provincial Court (Adult Guardianship) Rules [BC Reg.
-30/2001], provides that only the following are entitled to search a registry file respecting a matter under the Adult Guardianship Act: a party, a party's lawyer, or a person authorized by a party, by a party's lawyer or by a judge.

-3.5 Except as provided for in paragraphs 3.3 and 3.4 above, court registries will not provide public access to a court file respecting a matter under either the Child, Family and Community Service Act or the Adult Guardianship Act other than to provide, when requested, the court file number and location for that court file, unless otherwise ordered by the Court.

-3.6 Regarding publication of matters that occur in family proceedings, section 3(6) of the Provincial Court Act provides as follows:
+- 3.1 Rule 174(1) of the Provincial Court Family Rules provides that unless the court otherwise orders, only the following persons may search a court file under the Rules: a party to the court file; a lawyer, whether or not the lawyer represents a party, and including a lawyer for a child; a family justice counsellor; a person authorized by a judge; a person authorized in writing by a party to the court file or by the party's lawyer. - 3.2 Despite para.
+3.1 above, Rule 174(2) of the Provincial Court Family Rules provides that unless the court otherwise orders, any person may access the following information about a family case: the names of the parties as identified in the case; the case file number; the registry at which the court file is located; and the date the case was started. - 3.3 Rule 8(15) of the Provincial Court (Child, Family and Community Service Act) Rules [BC Reg.
+533/95] provides that, unless a judge orders otherwise, only the following may search a registry file respecting a matter under the Child, Family and Community Service Act: a party; a party's lawyer of record; a person authorized in writing by a party or by a party's lawyer of record; for the purpose of determining whether an application in Form 3.1 has been filed, the director responsible for service under Rule 6(6.1)(b), or section 50.02(2) of the Child, Family and Community Service Act, or the director's lawyer. - 3.4 Rule 9(14) of the Provincial Court (Adult Guardianship) Rules [BC Reg.
+30/2001], provides that only the following are entitled to search a registry file respecting a matter under the Adult Guardianship Act: a party, a party's lawyer, or a person authorized by a party, by a party's lawyer or by a judge. - 3.5 Except as provided for in paragraphs 3.3 and 3.4 above, court registries will not provide public access to a court file respecting a matter under either the Child, Family and Community Service Act or the Adult Guardianship Act other than to provide, when requested, the court file number and location for that court file, unless otherwise ordered by the Court. - 3.6 Regarding publication of matters that occur in family proceedings, section 3(6) of the Provincial Court Act provides as follows: